waud/waud/README.md

 Waud.autoMute();

 // Load and play looping background sound with autoPlay and loop set to true.
-// Note that this will not play automatically in iOS devices without touching the screen. var bgSnd = new WaudSound("loop.mp3", {
+// Note that this will not play automatically on iOS devices without touching the screen. var bgSnd = new WaudSound("loop.mp3", {
     "autoplay": true,
     "loop": true
 });

-//Touch unlock callback for iOS devices to start playing bgSnd it it's not already playing function touchUnlock() {
+// Touch unlock callback for iOS devices to start playing bgSnd it it's not already playing function touchUnlock() {
     if (!bgSnd.isPlaying()) bgSnd.play();
 }